If you are interested in more in-depth information, click on the links provided throughout this key area.

 Ensure that the suicide prevention coalition or working group you set up in the Unity element has the ability to collect, analyze, and interpret data.
 If members of your group do not have these skills, invite individuals with data expertise to participate in your suicide prevention coalition or related group.
 These individuals might include department of health data analysts, community college professors, epidemiologists, and statisticians.
 Individuals with data expertise will be essential to making sure data are interpreted and represented accurately.

 Do not only rely on experts to do the work, however.
 It is helpful for a variety of partners to be able to understand data.
 This requires the group to invest time in developing skills.
 Not all partners need to know how to collect data or run statistical tests.
 But all partners should develop skills in understanding, interpreting, and summarizing data.
 You will need partners who can convey the data’s meaning to their networks.
 Engage the local data experts you recruited to develop the skills of your broader group.
-Also encourage partners to take the free online course Locating and Understanding Data for Suicide Prevention and to learn about safe and effective messaging before further sharing the data.

 With the help of people who are familiar with data sources, identified in Step 1, make a list of the data systems that are available to your community.
 Local data often has gaps that state and national data may help fill in.

 National data systems include public databases and reports that communities can access freely.
 Many states also provide interactive databases and reports.
 If you are not sure if your state provides suicide-related data, check with your state departments of public health and mental health.